 The SF food bank collects millions of pounds of food from growers, packers and processors all over the U.S…. foods that are close to their sell-by date, or less than perfect for the conventional market.
 They truck it, store it and ship it to shelters.
 They serve 400 nonprofits in San Francisco.
 Check your city to see if there’s a similar program.

-You’ve probably heard of Meals on Wheels at MOWAA.org.
+You’ve probably heard of Meals on Wheels.
 They represent community-based senior nutrition programs across the U.S., delivering one million meals daily to the elderly at home and in senior community centers.
 If you want to help provide a healthy and nutritious meal to the older population, check them out.

 Here’s an interesting idea for doing good with food.
 If you grow too much in your garden, volunteers can pick the unwanted fruit and take it to shelters.
 That’s what the Portland, Oregon Fruit Tree Project is all about.

-It organizes people to gather fruit before it falls and make it available to those who need it most.
+It organizes people to gather fruit before it falls and makes it available to those who need it most.
 You can register your fruit tree, call two weeks prior to ripening and sign up for a Harvesting Party.
-It’s a great way to meet others that care about community.
+It’s a great way to meet others who care about the community.
 Check online to see if your city has a similar program – communities all over the U.S. are organizing around this concept.

 You might like to check into other opportunities to do good with food.
 Here are a few ideas to get you started.